TechSavantis/polisparalela/site/content/thinks/create-website-design-brief-download-template.md

 title: How to create a website design brief - download our template
 date: '2016-04-27T04:57:00+01:00'
 description: >-
-  Tomango’s comprehensive guide on how to create a website design brief, with a free template to download and edit.
+  Polis Paralela’s comprehensive guide on how to create a website design brief, with a free template to download and edit.
 image: /images/blog/about-slider4.jpg
 banner: images/blog/about-slider4.jpg